Jindřichův Hradec: Sights

-The historic centre of Jindřichův Hradec is formed by the Míru Square with adjacent streets and the castle.
-The landmarks of the square are the former Gothic town hall, rebuilt several times; and Langer's house, originally a Gothic building, later rebuilt in the Renaissance style.
+The historic centre of Jindřichův Hradec is formed by the square Náměstí Míru with adjacent streets and the castle.
+The main landmarks of the square are the former Gothic town hall, which was rebuilt several times, and Langer's house – originally a Gothic building, later rebuilt in the Renaissance style.

 The town castle and palace is the third largest in the country after those in Prague and Český Krumlov.
 It covers nearly 3 ha.
+For its value, Jindřichův Hradec Castle is protected as a national cultural monument.
+Today the Renaissance castle is state-owned and is a major tourist destination, offering guided tours to the public.

 The regional museum is located in a Renaissance building that was once the Jesuit seminary.
 It appeared in the town in 1882 and is one of the oldest regional museums in Bohemia.
 The most well-known item in the museum is the Krýza's crèche, the largest mechanical nativity scene in the world according to the Guinness Book of World Records.

 Sacral monuments

-There are several churches in the town, the most notable are the three in the historic centre: Church of Saint John the Baptist with the nearby building that once housed Minorite monks and was later an infirmary, Church of Saint Mary Magdalene, and Church of Ascension of the Virgin Mary.
-The Church of Ascension of the Virgin Mary is known for its 68.3 m tall tower open to the public, and for marked 15° meridian that passes through the courtyard of the church.
+There are several churches in the town, the most notable of which are the three in the historic centre: Church of Saint John the Baptist with the nearby building that once housed Minorite monks and was later an infirmary, Church of Saint Mary Magdalene, and Church of the Assumption of the Virgin Mary.
+The Church of Assumption of the Virgin Mary is known for its 68.3 m tall tower open to the public, and for marked 15° meridian that passes through the courtyard of the church.

 Other churches include Church of Saint Catherine with a Franciscan monastery, Church of the Holy Trinity, Church of Saint James the Great, Church of Saint Wenceslaus, Evangelical church, and former Church of Saint Elizabeth.

 The Jewish cemetery was founded around 1400.
 The oldest preserved tombstone is from 1638.